huynh-fr/AzureCustomVision/README.md

 Open and run the solution in Visual Studio from the folder you just created (Release | x86 | Device or Remote).
 If there is a bug, just try to run a 2nd time the App.
 For the first time, you will be asked the Hololens PIN.
 With your Hololens : Menu > Settings > Updates & Security > For developers > Pair

+NOTE : for the next Unity Builds, you can just select the folder you just created.
+The files should be re-written.
+However, if there is a bug, delete that folder and Build in Unity like you did the first time.